stashed/stash/docs/reference/stash_check.md

       --host-name string      Host name for workload.
       --kubeconfig string     Path to kubeconfig file with authorization information (the master location is set by the master flag).
-      --master string         The address of the Kubernetes API server (overrides any value in kubeconfig) --restic-name string    Name of the Restic CRD.
+      --master string         The address of the Kubernetes API server (overrides any value in kubeconfig) --restic-name string    Name of the Backup CRD.
       --smart-prefix string   Smart prefix for workload
 ```